 When are the application deadlines?

-Applications are accepted year round with a fall semester deadline of April 15 and a spring semester deadline of December 1.
-Classes begin in late August and early January of each year.
+Applications are accepted year round with a fall semester deadline of April 15.
+Classes begin in late August.

 What is the cost of the Master of Master of Education program?